BOXFoundation/whitepaper/whitepaper.md

 + **Content creators struggling to profit from their own creation.** It is extremely difficult to monetize one's created content online.
 On many content platforms such as YouTube and Instagram, users create all content, from which platforms profit enormously by selling advertisement.
 However, the vast majority of  creators share no profit at all for their indispensable contributions.
 In addition, when creators do get paid for their content, layers of intermediaries siphon off a majority share.
 Creators are in weak position and lack bargain power when deciding monetization and payout.
 It is not surprising platforms take most of the revenue and creators only collect a small part of the pie.
 For instance, when a song is streamed, only about 15% of the sales income goes to its creators, the bulk goes to streaming services and record labels.

 + **Content consumers not rewarded for their contributions.** Consumers engage in a wide variety of activities vital to content platforms, but are never financially recognized.
-*Curation: users spend valuable time and energy to collectively curate (e.g., like/vote/flag/comment) content, filtering low quality content from high quality one; yet, receive no compensation.
+*Curation*: users spend valuable time and energy to collectively curate (e.g., like/vote/flag/comment) content, filtering low quality content from high quality one; yet, receive no compensation.
 They are commercially exploited by powerful platforms (e.g., YouTube) at the appearance of free services.
-*Share: sharing within or outside a content platform (e.g., sharing a YouTube video to followers on YouTube or Facebook) brings more visibility to content and attracts more traffic to the platform.
+*Share*: sharing within or outside a content platform (e.g., sharing a YouTube video to followers on YouTube or Facebook) brings more visibility to content and attracts more traffic to the platform.
-*Attention: the Internet is flooded with all types of digital content with greatly varying qualities, what is scarce is no longer content per se, but a user’s attention.
+*Attention*: the Internet is flooded with all types of digital content with greatly varying qualities, what is scarce is no longer content per se, but a user’s attention.
 User spending limited attention on content, including advertisement, is valuable.

 + **Lack of transparency.** Key information about who consumes what content and when (including advertisement) is locked in proprietary data silos.
 This lack of information is one reason for fierce competition between big dominating distributors.
 They often have to bid for exclusive rights of popular content with insanely high prices, driving up the acquisition cost and suffering from the so called winner’s curse.
-At the same time, small and medium-sized distributors cannot afford over-priced content and have no choice but to resort to low quality content.
+At the same time, small and medium-sized distributors cannot afford over-priced content and have no choice but to resort to low quality or pirated content.
 Advertisers also feel opaque in what they are paying for.
-They pay in the form of CPM and have to trust distributors for advertisement viewership.
 They bid for users’ attention on a centralized platform and suffer from the snowballing marketing cost as well.
 Their spending is largely obscured by the platform and their link to end users is fragile and vulnerable, contingent upon their relationship with the centralized distributor.

 ## A Blockchain-based Ecosystem: ContentBox

-Our solution to the problems mentioned above is a blockchain-based ecosystem ContentBox, providing a unified payout system.
+Our solution to the problems mentioned above is a blockchain-based ecosystem: ContentBox, which provides the whole industry with three unprecedented characteristics: **a shared content pool, a shared user pool, and a unified payout system**.

 Unlike traditional open platforms such as App Store or WeChat Open Platform[^fn6], ContentBox is fully __decentralized, autonomous, and driven by the open source community instead of an industry giant__.
 By leveraging the blockchain as an open, immutable, distributed, trustless, and temper-proof ledger, web and mobile content platforms can share content (including advertisement) consumption statistics without ceding control to a third party.

 In principle, ContentBox is designed to benefit all stakeholders in the industry including, but are not limited to, creators, consumers, advertisers, distributors, and application developers.
 It allows them to collaborate, innovate, build, and engage new generation of digital content applications that play on fair terms.